 2. Know how to leverage your network

 Leverage is an important business skill that calls on you to use your resources in order to achieve your goals.
-As Tony Robbins says, “It’s not the lack of resources, it’s your lack of resourcefulness that stops you.”
+As Tony Robbins says, “It’s not the lack of resources; it’s your lack of resourcefulness that stops you.”
 The first place to find your future staff is within your existing network.
 This may include getting referrals from current employees, mentors and social media.
 If you surround yourself with shrewd like-minded people, you can then ask them to share your job listing.
-Like will attract like and you will find yourself in the position of having many high calibre referrals to choose from.
+Like will attract like, and you will find yourself in the position of having many high-calibre referrals to choose from.

 3. Find someone who fits well in the team

 Collaboration is a key component of any working business.
 If your staff don’t like each other, it doesn’t matter how competent they are, the business will fail.
 This often comes down to soft issues like personality and communication style.
-All of which will have a big impact on the way a team gels and collaborates on tasks.
+All of these will have a big impact on the way a team gels and collaborates on tasks.

 4. Review credentials and screen applicants

 Your time matters.
-As a small business owner you may not have in-house HR to conduct your interviews.
-This means that you need to carefully screen all applicant’s credentials, cover letters and reference letters in order to ensure that when you meet with your desired applicants, they are well positioned for your business.
+As a small business owner, you may not have in-house HR to conduct your interviews.
+This means that you need to carefully screen all applicant’s credentials, cover letters and reference letters in order to ensure that when you meet with your desired applicants, they are well-positioned for your business.

 5. Prioritize communicative ability

 Those with natural charisma and good communication skills are always noticed first when it comes to recruiters.
-Communications skills like listening, writing, speaking and presenting rank the highest on a recruiter’s wish list.
+Communication skills like listening, writing, speaking and presenting rank the highest on a recruiter’s wish list.
 This is because good communication is a very elusive skill that can’t necessarily be taught.
 Whereas professional skills and technical expertise can always be developed through training.